4XDigital/four-x-integration-samples/README.md

 ### 3. Retrieve Web Component Key

-To embed the component in your app and securely communicate with the backend, you'll need your credential:
+To embed the component in your app and securely communicate with the backend, you'll need your credentials:

 - **Web Component Key**